PLEASE SUPPORT THE TIBET CENTER IN 2018

 The Tibet Center / Kunkhyab Thardo Ling has been the longest ongoing Tibetan Buddhist center in NYC with an unbroken continuity of teachings since 1976.
 All of our programs are presented free of charge, and open to all.

-At this time of year of charitable giving, please kindly consider a tax deductible contribution to The Tibet Center.
+Please kindly consider a tax deductible contribution to The Tibet Center / Kunkhyab Thardo Ling.
 Your donation will be a great benefit in advancing the preservation and development of Tibetan Buddhism by helping us continue to offer these programs free of charge and open to all regardless of economic, gender or religious background.

 You can also mail a check to: